-The jobless rate among teenagers between 14 and 17 years old already in the labor force, who are often a crucial source of income for poor families, has soared to 45 percent, contributing to an overall unemployment rate of nearly 14 percent.
+The jobless rate among 14 to 17 year olds already in the labor force, who are often a crucial source of income for poor families, has soared to 45 percent, contributing to an overall unemployment rate of nearly 14 percent.

-An analysis by a local think tank, commissioned by Reuters, suggests that those trying to work while in school or putting aside studies to find a job are even less likely to get work.
+An analysis by a local think tank, commissioned by Reuters, suggests that those trying to work while in school or while putting aside studies to find a job are even less likely to get work.

-According to the study by Fipe, a research institute linked to the University of Sao Paulo, the probability of workers with unfinished high school or college studies holding a job fell 4 percent between 2014 and 2016.
+According to a study by Fipe, a research institute linked to the University of Sao Paulo, the probability of workers with unfinished high school or college studies holding a job fell 4 percent between 2014 and last year.

 Frustration among young workers is adding to anger at politicians after a string of corruption scandals.
-President Michel Temer's popularity has tumbled into single digits, and lawmakers openly discuss the chance of a political outsider winning the 2018 presidential race.
+Brazilian President Michel Temer's popularity has tumbled into single digits, and lawmakers openly discuss the chance of a political outsider winning next year's presidential race.